ghaerr/elks/README.md

 # What is ELKS?

+## Try ELKS online
+You can play with ELKS [here](https://copy.sh/v86/?profile=elks).
+For example, you can cd to the bin folder and try the different commands available.
+Try nxtetris as well.

+## Watch ELKS in action
 ELKS is a project providing a Linux-like OS for systems based on the Intel IA16 architecture (16-bit processors: 8086, 8088, 80188, 80186, 80286,
 NEC V20, V30 and compatibles).
 Such systems are ancient computers (IBM-PC